ent/ent/doc/website/blog/tbd-announcing-versioned-migrations.md

 ### Applying Migrations

-To apply those migrations on your database, install the `golang-migrate/migrate` tool as described in their [README](https://github.com/golang-migrate/migrate/blob/master/cmd/migrate/README.md).
+To apply these migrations to your database, install the `golang-migrate/migrate` tool as described in their [README](https://github.com/golang-migrate/migrate/blob/master/cmd/migrate/README.md).
 Then run the following command to check if everything went as it should.